Actively Recruiting

 • Isolated fracture of the distal femur (Classification 33)

-• Patient was ambulatory, with or without walking aids, before the injury
+• Patient was ambulatory (with or without walking aids) prior to the injury

-• Independent or moderately frail with a Clinical Frailty Scale score between 3 and 6
+• Independent or moderately frail with score of 3 to 6 on the Clinical Frailty Scale

-• Able to read and understand English, French, or Spanish
+• Patient is able to read and understand English, French, or Spanish

-• Patient or substitute decision maker can give written informed consent
+• Patient or substitute decision maker is able to provide written informed consent to participate in the study

 Not Eligible